neofyn/fyudris/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
 Hey there!
-I'm [Your Name], a dedicated Data Analyst and AI enthusiast.
+I'm Fanny, a dedicated Data Analyst and AI enthusiast.
 I'm on a mission to extract insights from data and leverage artificial intelligence to make the world smarter.

 ## What I Do
 - 📊 I analyze data to unveil hidden trends and patterns.